 - 2. The Council recognises that it is already subject to a high degree of external scrutiny of its affairs by a variety of parties.
-This includes the general public, Council Tax / Business Rates payers, service users, the Local Government Ombudsman, Central Government, in particular, HM Revenue and Customs, the Department for Levelling Up, Ministry of Housing, and Communities (DLUHC) and Local Government, the Department for Business and Trade (DBT), Energy & Industrial Strategy (BEIS) and the Department for Work and Pensions. - 3.
+This includes the general public, Council Tax / Business Rates payers, service users, the Local Government Ombudsman, Central Government, in particular, HM Revenue and Customs, the Department for Levelling Up, Housing, and Communities (DLUHC),the Department for Business and Trade (DBT) and the Department for Work and Pensions. - 3.
 It also has external auditors who advise whether the Council has in place adequate arrangements for the prevention and detection of fraud, bribery and corruption. - 4.
 While this external scrutiny assists in protecting against fraud, bribery and corruption the Council believes a clear statement of its own strategy is needed. - 5.
-The key elements of the Council's strategy to combat fraud, bribery and corruption are: - An open and honest culture - Adequate preventative measures - Systems for detection and investigation - Understanding and awareness within the Council and the adoption of a "whistleblowing" policy
+The key elements of the Council's strategy to combat fraud, bribery and corruption are: - An open and honest culture - Adequate preventative measures - Systems for detection and investigation - Understanding and awareness within the Council and the adoption of a "whistleblowing" policy practices laid down in relation to the conduct of the Council's business.
+The Council believes this is achieved best through the promotion of an atmosphere of honesty and openness.